farrakhb/sparta-coursepreparation/README.md

 #### The Command Line

-Regardless of the course you're applying for, you're likeley to spend a fair amount of time working with the command line.
+Regardless of the course you're applying for, you're likely to spend a fair amount of time working with the command line.
 For those hoping to become engineers (whether development, DevOps or SDET), this is doubly important.
-We'd reccomend the following:
+We'd recommend the following:

 1. Complete free elements of the Codecademy *[Learn the Command Line Course](https://www.codecademy.com/learn/learn-the-command-line)* (3 hours).
-2. Spend some time practacing some of the basics.
+2. Spend some time practicing some of the basics.
 Command like `cd`, `cp`, `mv`, `rm`, `touch`, `ls` should be second nature to you. *(You'll need to be running Linux or macOS to do this.
 If you're on Windows you can install [Git for Windows](https://git-for-windows.github.io/) and use the git-bash app that comes with it.)*
 3. **Bonus:** If you fancy a challenge, you could also look into [Vim](http://www.vim.org/) – you might find [this](http://www.openvim.com/) useful.

 #### Markdown

-[Markdown](https://daringfireball.net/projects/markdown/) is a simple language which is used extensivley in the tech world.
-The syntax is pretty simple, and we highly reccomend reccomend that you [learn it](https://blog.ghost.org/markdown/) before joining the course.
+[Markdown](https://daringfireball.net/projects/markdown/) is a simple language which is used extensively in the tech world.
+The syntax is pretty simple, and we highly recommend that you [learn it](https://blog.ghost.org/markdown/) before joining the course.
 Here's a [good interactive tutorial](http://www.markdowntutorial.com/).

 You'll use markdown extensively during the course, and many of our students use it to write their notes. (**Interesting fact**: This document is written in Markdown🌟.)

 ## More online training

-Aside from learning the command line and markdown, we'd also reccomend that you brush up on
+Aside from learning the command line and markdown, we'd also recommend that you brush up on

 If you haven't completed them already, we suggest that you complete the free elements of: